 I wanted to create something with the rustic look of pallet wood….because you know how I feel about pallets.
 But, I also wanted to incorporate the leather look and tie it all together with a fall theme.

-I’ve always loved the saying “thankful grateful blessed”….it sums up how I feel everyday.
+I’ve always loved the saying “thankful, grateful, blessed”….it sums up how I feel every day.
 All of the emotions together in one simple saying.
-I love this leather sign has a simple nod to Fall & Thanksgiving, but versatile enough to use in your home decor all year round.
+I love this leather sign has a simple nod to Fall & Thanksgiving but is versatile enough to use in your home decor all year round.